 There are several ways to measure the healthiness of any food you eat, such as calories, macronutrients (carbs, fats, protein), and micronutrients (getting down into the specifics of a variety of the phytonutrients in the food).

 These healthy brownies have fewer than 200 calories per serving, which is pretty good when it comes to a dessert.
-Here’s a breakdown of the nutritional analysis per serving:
+Here are some of the nutritional highlights per serving:

 - Calories: 190